canada-ca/digital-playbook-guide-numerique/views-vues/open-gov-gouv-ouvert/fr/ajouter-contenu.md

   q5Label: Could the dataset or information be subject to legal or contractual agreements that prevent if rom being released? (e.g., commercial licenses, non-disclosure agreements of vendor limitations)
   q6Label: Could the dataset or information asset potentially breach confidentiality if its release impairs the government's ability to make decisions? (e.g., court rulings or negotiations such as collective bargaining or international trade agreements)
   failTitle: Subject to restrictions
-  failBody: Based upon your last answer, the dataset or information asset is subject to restrictions so should not be released.
+  failBody: Based upon your last answer, the dataset or information asset is subject to restrictions so it is not ready for release.
 step3:
   title: "Step 3: Assess the dataset or information asset's readiness for release"
   q1Label: Is the dataset or information asset available in an accessible format, that meets the Standard on Web Accessibility (e.g., CSV, XML, HTML, PDF/UA)